Remedial Literacy Instruction

 Small Group Literacy Instruction

 Small Group Literacy Instruction is available at South Oaks for grade one to four students who are significantly below grade level in their reading and writing skills.
 These children receive extra literacy instruction in pullout groups of up to six students.
 The classes are usually 30 minutes per day, and are led by literacy teachers.
 The groups are reading level based and flexible; consequently, there is regular regrouping as skill levels require.
 As students approach grade level expectations in reading and writing they are transitioned out of the literacy instruction groups.
-The literacy teachers at South Oaks School are Carol Hill and Jennifer Berven.
+The small group literacy teacher at South Oaks is Carol Hill.

 A number of students at South Oaks experience difficulties in literacy acquisition due to learning disabilities.
 Those grade 4 students who had diagnosed learning disabilities in the area of literacy are eligible for the F.A.S.T.
 (Foundations of Analysis, Synthesis and Translation) program.
 This is a one to one program implemented by Carol Hill.
 Students receive individualized instruction for 30 minutes a day, for 10-12 weeks.